juju/docs/src/en/multiuser.md

 admin/euphoric*  localhost/localhost  available  read    never connected
 ```

-Notice how the model name is prepended with the remote user's name.
-The name
+Notice how the model name is prepended with the remote user's name, which is
-is the 'owner' of the model.
+the 'owner' of the model.

 Access can be viewed on a per-model basis by using the `show-model` command.
 Here we query model 'mara':